-It’s impossible to underestimate the role of technology in healthcare.
+It’s impossible to underestimate the role of software technology in healthcare.
 It assists in real-time patient monitoring, prevents the development of crises, keeps track of patients, monitors equipment status, and many other areas.
 The end-user and their needs are the center of these technologies.

 This understanding should be vital in designing a healthcare product, as well as following standards and regulations and keeping up with rapidly changing industry trends.
 This is what we explore in this article, along with the challenges that the company developing such a product may face.